Docat0209/Docat0209/README.md

 ## 👋 About Me

-Hi, I'm Docat — a full-stack developer with a system-first mindset, currently diving deep into AI-integrated tooling.
+Hi, I'm Docat — a full-stack developer currently diving deep into AI-integrated tooling.

 I didn’t grow up fluent in code.
 I stumbled into programming through a high school competition team, barely able to write a `for` loop.
 That accident turned into a long-term dive into system architecture, product design, and practical AI development.
 I later placed 3rd in Mobile Applications Development at Taiwan's 51st National Skills Competition — a turning point in my engineering journey.